Adolf Hitler and vegetarianism: Contemporary records

 In a 1937 article, The New York Times noted "It is well known that Hitler is a vegetarian and does not drink or smoke.
 The lunch and dinner consist, therefore, for the most part of soup, eggs, vegetables and mineral water, although he occasionally relishes a slice of ham and relieves the tediousness of his diet with such delicacies as caviar ...".
+In another 1937 article Times magazine noted "Strictly vegetarian and teetotaler Adolf Hitler made the great exception last week of nibbling clear through the State banquet he gave Benito Mussolini and toasting his guest in sweet German champagne.
+Menu: caviar, soup, sole, chicken, ices and fresh fruit".

-In November 1938, an article for the English magazine Homes & Gardens describing Hitler's mountain home, The Berghof, stated that in addition to being a teetotaler and a non-smoker, Hitler was also a vegetarian.
+In November 1938 an article for the English magazine Homes & Gardens describing Hitler's mountain home, the Berghof, stated that in addition to being a teetotaler and a non-smoker, Hitler was also a vegetarian.
 Ignatius Phayre wrote, "A life-long vegetarian at table, Hitler's kitchen plots are both varied and heavy in produce.
 Even in his meatless diet Hitler is something of a gourmet – as Sir John Simon and Anthony Eden were surprised to note when they dined with him in the Chancellery at Berlin.
 His Bavarian chef, Herr Kannenberg, contrives an imposing array of vegetarian dishes, savoury and rich, pleasing to the eye as well as to the palate, and all conforming to the dietic standards which Hitler exacts."